Wreckage of WWII bomber 'Heaven Can Wait' found, recovery mission a success

 Lt.
 Commander Daniel Kinney was the leader for the dive unit.

-"When we actually got to the bottom and were able to see the aircraft wreckage and to kind of understand the story behind everything, it was a humbling experience and one that my team is forever going to be grateful that we were a part of," said Kinney.
+"When we actually got to the bottom and were able to see the aircraft wreckage and to kind of understand the story behind everything, it was a humbling experience and one that my team is forever going to be grateful that we were a part of," Kinney said.

 It will take months to analyze the material that was found, but the mission was a huge success.
 A repatriation ceremony was held for the service members earlier this month and the remains were flown back to the U.S.